Legal Resources & Issues

 Scores of free templates covering everything from confidentiality agreements to corporate bylaws to patent assignment agreements to convertible note purchase agreements.
 While you should always have an attorney involved when preparing these documents, these templates can give you a good head start.
 The site also has a number of very helpful articles covering a range of legal topics.

-Purchase legal form templates for personal and corporate matters.
-Well organized, but similar resources are available elsewhere for free.
+Customized legal form templates for personal and corporate matters.

 LegalZoom has an extensive library of business and personal legal forms you can customize yourself.